Last Updated on April 1, 2022

 why does earth overshoot day change dates each year?

 Earth Overshoot Day changes each year because emissions are on the rise and biodiversity loss is speeding up.
-Depending on how quickly the resources were used for that year, this will influence what the date of Earth Overshoot Day will be.
+Depending on how quickly the resources were used for that year, this will influence what the date will be.

-It can be the same date, but this rarely happens for more than three times.
+Sometimes it can be the same date, but this rarely happens more than three times.
 For example, back in the 2010s, Earth Overshoot Day was August 3rd in 2011, 2015, and 2016.

-So, it is possible for a date to repeat – but it’s unlikely to stay that way for very long.
-This is because of our continued resource use that pushes the date forward.
+While it is possible for a date to repeat, it’s unlikely to stay that way for very long because our continued resource use pushes the date forward.

 what are country overshoot days?

-Country overshoot days are the date in which Earth Overshoot Day would fall if all of humanity consumed like the people in this country.
+Country overshoot days are the dates on which Earth Overshoot Day would fall if all of humanity consumed like the people in this country.
 Every country is different, but the more populated a country is, the more resources it typically consumes.

-For 2022 if everyone consumed resources like The United States, Canada and United Arab Emirates, we would run out of resources by March 13th.
-Even worse, Qatar was the earliest overshoot country day on February 10th.
-The country with the most pushed back date was Jamaica at December 20th.
+For 2024, if everyone consumed resources like The United States, Canada, and United Arab Emirates, we would run out of resources by March 15th.
+Even worse, Qatar was the earliest overshoot country day on February 11th.
+The countries with the most pushed-back date are Ecuador and Indonesia with a projected day of November 24th.

 6 tips to #movethedate on earth overshoot day

-Thankfully, we don’t have to just accept this date – we can help push back the date of earth overshoot day through both individual and collective action.
-Here are some ways you can help right now.
+Thankfully, we don’t have to just accept this date!
+We can help push it back through both individual and collective action.
+Here are some ways you can help right now:

 1. join the #movethedate movement